Xilinx/PYNQ/docs/source/17_python_package.rst

 ``pynq`` Package
 *********************

+.. contents:: Table of Contents
+   :depth: 2

 This section describes the ``pynq`` package for the PYNQ-Z1 platform.

 After powering the board with the Micro SD card in place, the board will boot into Linux.
 Python3 is installed with Jupyter Notebook support.
 The Python package `pynq` allows users to access  overlays from Python.

-Some preinstalled features of this Linux image include:
+Some pre-installed features of this Linux image include:

 * Networking is enabled, and the board will attempt to get an IP address from a DHCP server on the network.
 If a DHCP server is not found, the board will fallback and assign itself a static IP of 192.168.2.99 by default.
 This default IP address can be changed.
 * Samba, a file sharing service, is enabled.
-This means that the linux home area can be accessed from a Windows machine by navigating to or mapping ``\\pynq\xilinx`` (Windows) or ``smb:pynq/xilinx`` (Mac/Linux) .
+This means that the Linux home area can be accessed from a Windows machine by navigating to or mapping ``\\pynq\xilinx`` (Windows) or ``smb:pynq/xilinx`` (Mac/Linux) .
 The samba ``username:password`` is ``xilinx:xilinx``.
 Files can be copied to and from the board, and the Pynq source code, and notebooks can be accessed and modified using your preferred editors on your host PC.
 * A Jupyter Notebook server is initialized on port 9090 and automatically starts after boot.
 * The base overlay is preloaded in the FPGA fabric.